 One must first remember that during her lifetime, 1819-1901, there were few things that refined ladies were permitted to do.
 Drawing and painting were one of the few activities that were thought safe for their ‘gentle dispositions’ and pursuits that were deemed lady-like.

-Sketches by Queen Victoria and Prince Albert, primarily of their young children, were sent to a local printer to be made into etchings so that the sketches could be shared with other family members.
+Sketches by Queen Victoria and Prince Albert, primarily of their young children, were sent to a local printer.
+The printer created etchings and printed copies of the sketches so they could be shared with other family members.
 In 1847, journalist Jasper Tomsett Judge, who specialized in gossip-ridden stories on the Royals, acquired 60 of the prints from an employee at the printing firm.
 The family sought an injunction against the publication and scheduled exhibition.
-The injunction was granted and remained in place during the Queen’s lifetime and was only lifted when it was decided her drawings should be added to the Royal Collection.
-It is believed that the queen made a total of 62 drawings and it is further believed that the private collections at Windsor and the British Museum have the only complete sets.
+The injunction was granted and remained in place during the Queen’s lifetime.
+It was only lifted when it was decided her drawings should be added to the Royal Collection.
+Historians believe that the queen made a total of 62 drawings.
+However, the private collections at Windsor and the British Museum are likely to be the only complete sets.

 Of the group of six newly released drawings, this one is perhaps my favorite.